nityanantan23/bypass-ssl-android/Readme.md

 ```
 frida-ps -U
 ```
-- Once u find the application, run process number or the name; replace "appname" with your application name or pid
+- Once u find the application, run process number or the name.
+Replace "appname" with your application name or pid
 ```
 objection --gadget appname explore
 ```